moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Object Status: As enumeration used to indicate missing objects or mark the end of a group or track.

-The Object Status lets subscribers understand what objects will not be received because they were never produced, are no longer available, or because they are beyond the end of a group or track.
+The Object Status informs subscribers what objects will not be received because they were never produced, are no longer available, or because they are beyond the end of a group or track.